The Perfect 5 Days in Paris Itinerary

 Paris is a gorgeous and exciting city, one that demands more than a long weekend.
 Paris can seem overwhelming with so much to offer and its numerous arrondissements, all with a unique vibe and their own special attractions.

-Here's my well-balanced 5 day itinerary to seeing the the must see sites and some hidden gems in Paris.
+This well-balanced give day Paris itinerary takes you to the must see sites and attractions, historic landmarks, and some hidden gems in Paris.
 You'll soak up the French capital's many charms, eat the inventive cuisine, stroll the monument-lined grand boulevards, and take in Paris' world famous historic sites and museums.

 Day 1: Île de la Cité and Le Marais

 1. Morning: Explore the 1st Arrondisment

-But you can cast your eyes on the magnificent landmark and UNESCO site, whose fate remains rather uncertain.
+But you can cast your eyes on the magnificent landmark and UNESCO site, which is slowly being rebuilt to its original glory.
 Barely 100 meters from Notre Dame is an adorable spot to get coffee at 24 Rue Chanoinesse, Au Vieux Paris d’Arcole.